-On February 5, 2019, the Trust assumed \$6.4 million of first mortgages on two of the properties as part of the acquisition as described in note 3 of these condensed consolidated interim financial statements which have a 4.14% weighted average interest rate, amortizes and mature between December 1, 2023 and February 5, 2024 with an weighted average term remaining of 4.8 years.
+On February 5, 2019, the Trust assumed \$6.4 million of first mortgages on two of the properties as part of the Crombie Retail Portfolio acquisition as described in note 3 of these condensed consolidated interim financial statements.
+The mortgages have a 4.14% weighted average interest rate, amortizes and mature between December 1, 2023 and February 5, 2024 with a weighted average term to maturity of 4.8 years.
 The Trust also financed five new mortgages totaling \$21.0 million and supplemented one assumed mortgage by \$1.0 million as part of this acquisition.
 The new mortgages have a 3.55% weighted average interest rate with interest rate ranges of 3.29% to 3.59%, amortize and mature on February 5, 2024.